tentakelfabrik/crispy-css/README.md

 ### normalize

-Basic Normalizing for a few Elements.
-Also adding to some elements a basic margin.
+Normalizing for a few Elements.

+### text-colors

+Creates text-colors modificators from a

 ## Functions